Generate patches from large images with webhooks

 Generating Image Patches on V7

-Lets start with visualizing what an example workflow looks like.
-As seen in the following image there is three components to that needs to be in place.
-First thing to set up is a V7 workflow that in this case takes in a dataset with large satellite images, an annotation step were patches is defined by bounding boxes, a review stage to check the quality and then a webhook stage that will send information about the images and the newly made annotations to a REST server.
-The REST-server will in this case use the darwin-py python library to read the annotations sent to the REST-server, crop out patches from the large images and then upload the results to a new dataset that is ready to be used for other downstream tasks such as model training.
+Let's start with visualizing what an example workflow looks like.
+As seen in the following image, there are three components to that needs to be in place.
+First thing to set up is a V7 workflow that in this case takes a dataset with large satellite images, an annotation step where patches are defined by bounding boxes, a review stage to check the quality and then a webhook stage that will send information about the images and the newly made annotations to a REST server.
+The REST-server will in this case use the Darwin-py Python library to read the annotations sent to the REST-server, crop out patches from the large images and then upload the results to a new dataset that is ready to be used for other downstream tasks such as model training.

-Lets take a closer look at the V7 webhook workflow.
-To use the provided example REST Service to crop the images the annotations first needs to be formatted in the correct way.
+Let's take a closer look at the V7 webhook workflow.
+To use the provided example REST Service to crop the images, the annotations first needs to be formatted in the correct way.
 We currently support images (not videos or 3D volumes) and the crops are defined by using bounding box annotations.
-This bounding box annotations needs to contain the keyword patch in the name to be used for cropping by the server.
+This bounding box annotations need to contain the keyword patch in the name to be used for cropping by the server.
 This is useful is you want to choose key areas of interest to use for further down-stream tasks.

 Adding the formatting (NxM) to the annotation name will further crop the marked area into NxM patches of equal size.
-This is very useful if you need to crop the whole image or a smaller area of it into multiple patches very quickly, a tip here is to use copy the annotation between images (ctrl+c) -> (ctrl+v) to quickly apply this transformation on multiple images.
+This is very useful if you need to crop the whole image or a smaller area of it into multiple patches very quickly, a tip here is to a use copy of the annotation between images (Ctrl + c) → (Ctrl + v) to quickly apply this transformation on multiple images.
 Using the annotation name

 patch (6x4)